Not Measured by Manufacturer

 Therefore, decibel ratings aren't always as accurate as they were intended to be, which is why many companies are hesitant to provide any at all.
 The location of the generator, the direction in which the exhaust is pointing, and the type of generator you have all influence the noise level.

 Here are some guidelines on how loud your portable generator might be.

 For a quieter generator, consider an inverter generator.
-They're much quieter, and they produce cleaner power that's safe for devices such as laptops.
-However, inverter generators are limited to sizes up to 5500 watts.
+Some models can even be talked over while running, and they produce cleaner power that's safe for devices such as laptops.